 Schedule Formal Performance Reviews Quarterly

-While remote performance management relies on frequent personal check-ins, you still need formal remote performance reviews to collect performance data, set a baseline, and measure continued growth.
+While remote performance management relies on frequent personal check-ins, you still need formal remote performance reviews to collect performance data, set a baseline, and measure continued growth of the remote teams (including nonIT and software development teams) to enable team members to become more engaged and productive.

 These reviews should happen much more frequently than the annual review of yesteryear.
 Conducting quarterly performance evaluations is frequent enough to keep employees engaged and track their growth over the year.